vespa-engine/blog/_posts/2021-08-20-summer-interns.md

 to the lower levels of the code and the working of Vespa, and to learn more about search from the experienced people working at Vespa.
-We grew attached to the projects we worked on and wished we had more time to fine tune, and improve them to get an even better search in the vespa documentation.
+We grew attached to the projects we worked on and wished we had more time to fine tune, and improve them to get an even better search in the Vespa documentation.

 We really enjoyed our stay here, with a nice staff who have an incredible expertise regarding search and information retrieval, from whom we have learned a